 When a parent withdraws a student from school, regardless of the reason(s), the parent must complete a student withdrawal form obtained from the office.
-A withdrawal penalty of one month's tuition will be assessed per child.
-Families receiving an EdChoice scholarship will be personally responsible for this fee; it is not covered by EdChoice.
+A withdrawal penalty of one month's tuition will be assessed per child, in addition to any other withdrawal fees as outlined in financial policies.
+Families receiving an

+EdChoice scholarship will be personally responsible for these fees; they are not covered by EdChoice.
 Teachers will collect textbooks and other instructional materials loaned to the student.
 Families will be charged additionally for any non-returned or damaged school property.